 Customer Terms Of Service

-These Terms of Service are effective immediately if you create your customer account on or after August 12, 2021.
+These Terms of Service are effective immediately if you create your customer account or sign a customer order form on or after November 1, 2022.

 If you have a separate written agreement with AwareNet, these Terms of Service will not apply to you.